DirtyHairy/r77-firmware-ng/README.md

 the build is executed via `make`.
 You'll find the result of the build in the `out` directory (or in the directory pointed to by the `OUTDIR` environment variable).

+# Settings

+Behavior of the firmware can be customized via the optional `/sys/settings` file on the SD card.
+The file is sourced during init and can affect the behavior of the firmware by settings shell variables.
+Supported variables:

+ * `PASSWORD`: Change root password for SSH login (see below)

 # Developer mode, ethernet and SSH access

 In order to enable ethernet and SSH support, place the firmware in development mode